 Timeline of Cardinal George Pell’s career and accusations

-July 16, 1996: Auxiliary Bishop George Pell is appointed Archbishop of Melbourne.
-He molests two choir boys that December inside St. Patrick’s Cathedral, according to testimony from one of the victims.
+July 16, 1996: Auxiliary Bishop George Pell is appointed archbishop of Melbourne.
+A former choirboy later testified Pell molested him and a friend that December inside St. Patrick’s Cathedral.

 Oct.
 21, 2003: Pope John Paul II makes Pell a cardinal.

 Feb.
 25, 2014: Pope Francis appoints Pell to the powerful position of Prefect of the Secretariat for the Economy.